Marsden motion

 arguments on the motion from the defendant and the attorney, without the presence of the prosecutor.
 The basis for making the motion may be inadequate or ineffective assistance of counsel, legal malpractice, or because there is a conflict between attorney and client that substantially interferes with the attorney representing the client.
 The defendant must establish either that the representation has been inadequate, or that a conflict makes it likely that it will be inadequate.
 In the case of a denial of the motion, the standard of review is abuse of discretion.

 Essential elements

 Conflict between client and attorney

 The language of the Marsden decision contains the sufficient criterion that attorney and defendant are "embroiled in such an irreconcilable conflict that ineffective representation is likely to result."

 Inadequacy of representation

+One of the most typically heard criticisms of attorneys is a failure to maintain effective communication with their client.
+Most obvious is a crisis of confidence, litigation being stressful and requiring varying degrees of reassurance.
+Competence of litigants especially in the criminal sense is spoken of as "ability to participate in one's own defense."
+An attorney was rarely present at any relevant event of the proceedings.
+The first line of information is the client's information of facts and recall from which counsel must draw his ideas and inspirations for defense etc. from the client's insight and knowledge of the development of the issues through the facts.
+In this sense it is a partnership and part of the client's best resolution is as a participant in their own experience of accountability and empowerment.

+Naturally and obviously such things as preparedness, punctuality, demeanor, tactics contribute to the overall literal effectiveness as well as its appearance, which as somewhat of psychological warfare are all important.